raimon49/pip-licenses/README.md

 ## Usage

+Simply invoke the command to scan the current environment:

+`pip-licenses`

-Execute the command with your venv (or virtualenv) environment.
+Alternatively execute the command within `virtualenv` (or the legacy `venv`) environment.

 ```bash
 # Install packages in your venv environment